-^{} Provisional matriculation status may be granted to candidates who pass in General Mathematics at the 1962 Leaving Certificate Examination, the subject General Mathematics in this case being regarded as a Group C subject.
+[†] Provisional matriculation status may be granted to candidates seeking admission in 1964 who passed in General Mathematics at the 1962 Leaving Certificate Examination, the subject General Mathematics in this case being regarded as a Group C subject.
 This is a special concession and will not apply in subsequent years.